How to Use Goal Seek in Excel

 Then, hit ‘OK’ to keep the found solution or ‘Cancel’ to discard it.

-The analysis tells you that the maximum loan amount you can borrow is $18825 if you want to stay within the budget.
+The analysis tells you that the maximum amount of money you can borrow is $18825 if you want to exceed your budget.

 That’s how you use Goal Seek in Excel.